-Step 6: Build a Breakfast Booth Bench
+Build a Breakfast Booth Bench: Step 6

 Build a jig for the tapered cuts required for the bench seatback parts.

 Since the seatback of this bench is sloped for comfort, it requires a series of parts cut with a taper.
 Author John White shows you how by making a simple, adjustable jig.
 After attaching small blocks to a flat board, stock is attached and fed through a tablesaw.
 This tapering jig is also used for the bench’s legs, and is helpful for any other project requiring angled cuts.